Comprehensive Assessment for Autism (ASD) & Multisensory Learning Support in Campsie

 Defining Autism

 Autism is a developmental disorder that influences information processing, particularly in social contexts.
 It may have various effects on educational progress, regardless of a person’s level of intelligence.
-Autism often co-occurs with conditions like ADHD, dyslexia, and epilepsy, which may complicate diagnosis and lead to delays.
+Autism often co-occurs with conditions like ADHD, dyslexia, and epilepsy, which may complicate assessment and diagnosis and lead to delays.
 Although the educational system may provide additional assistance, it may not be finely tuned to address the specific needs of individuals with autism due to the wide range of presentations and associated challenges.
 This is where targeted educational therapy may have a significant impact.

 There is a growing body of research into the usefulness of employing multisensory methods for people with autism, including Jaclyn Smith (“Multisensory Learning and its Effect on Students with Autism” (2019).
 Education Masters.
 Paper 367) and Amaal Mustafa (“Investigating the Effect of Multisensory Approach on Improving Emergent Literacy Skills in Children with Autism Disorder.”
 International Journal of Psycho-Educational Sciences Vol. 7, Issue (1), April –2018).